+The unique value proposition of the EGI federated cloud is the portability of applications across different providers, which make the environment particularly suitable for data-driven modern research applications based on data virtualization.
+The federated cloud is suitable for the processing and analysis of large data sets by bringing VM images to where the data resides (when online access to data or moving data do not scale) and for accessing data whose hosting cannot be accommodated by other countries/organizations for legal reasons.
+Both use cases are being addressed by the technical developments of EGI-Engage WP4 – the open data platform, which aims at implementing a federated data infrastructure suitable for publishing, using and reusing open distributed datasets.

 Resource centres are free to use any Cloud Management Framework with the requirement that the CMF exposes interfaces compliant to the FedCloud standards.

 Common CMF used are OpenStack and OpenNebula, but also Synnefo is supported in the federation.
 The common interfaces provided to access the virtualized resources are Open Cloud Computing Interface (OCCI) and Cloud Data Management Interface (CDMI).
-Table 5 Federated CLOUD resource centres
+Table 5 EGI cloud providers